cghael/21_school_fillit/SOLUTION.md

 #### Why we decided to use this algo instead of simply brute force?

-Well, because it's interesting, it's faster and we decided, that if we will do it, we will be gurus in understanding lists.
+Well, because it's interesting, it's faster and we decided, that if we will do it, we will be gurus in linked lists.

 ### Decision steps